 Does Your Transcription Service Have An Employer Identification Number (EIN)?

 Any company or organization needs an EIN from the Internal Revenue Service (IRS), especially those with employees.
 An EIN is also nine digits and uses a unique pattern with the first two digits separated from the remaining seven digits (xx-xxxxxxx).

-Businesses within the U.S. or its territories can apply for an EIN online on the IRS website.
+Businesses within the U.S. or its territories get an EIN online through the IRS.
 Also, the individual applying must have a valid Taxpayer Identification Number, such as an SSI, ITIN, or EIN.